Emmanuel Kwasi Kotoka: Politics

 In 1965, the then Lieutenant-Colonel Kotoka was transferred to Kumasi where he met and became friends with then Major Akwasi Amankwa Afrifa, an officer in the Second Brigade of the Ghana Army.
 The two are generally credited with being among the key conspirators behind the first bloody coup d'état in Ghana on 24 February 1966 which brought an end to the first republic of Ghana.
 They codenamed it "Operation Cold Chop".
 It was Kotoka who announced the coup to the nation early that morning from the Broadcasting House of the Ghana Broadcasting Corporation, the official radio station in Ghana.
 The Central Intelligence Agency appears to have been aware about the plotting of the coup at least a year ahead.

 On the day of the coup in 1966, Kotoka was promoted to Major General and became a member of the ruling National Liberation Council and also the Commissioner for Ministry of Health as well as General Officer Commanding the Ghana Armed Forces.
 On the first anniversary of the coup, February 24, 1967, he was promoted to the rank of Lieutenant General.

 Death

 On 17 April 1967, a company of the reconnaissance regiment of the Ghana Army, based at HO, in the Volta Region, attempted to overthrow the NLC government.
 The operation was code-named "Guitar-boy".
 Lt.
 Yeboah and men under his command succeeded in breaking through the defenses of the army headquarters at Flagstaff House and capturing Lt.-Gen. Kotoka.
 During his court-martial, Lt.
 Yeboah admitted to stabbing and shooting Kotoka to death.

-Kotoka was the general officer commanding the Ghana armed forces, making him the substantive commander-in-chief of the military, at the time of his death.
+Kotoka was the general officer commanding the Ghana armed forces, making him the substantive commander of the Second Infantry Brigade, at the time of his death.

 Lt.
 Moses Yeboah and Lt.
 Sam Arthur were later tried and sentenced to death by a military tribunal.
 They were publicly executed at the military firing range at Teshie, Accra.